 The Phoenicians were also craftsmen.
 They made tools and weapons from bronze and they carved ivory plaques which were used to decorate furniture.

 The Phoenicians were excellent sailors.
 They built warships with masts and sails.
 However in battle the ship would rely on its oars.
 The Phoenicians are believed to have invented the bireme, a ship with two rows of oars and the trireme with three rows.
 A man played a flute to help the oarsmen row in time.

 Merchant ships were broader to carry cargo.
-A typical Phoenician merchant ship was 30 metres long and 7 metres wide and had a crew of about 20.
+A typical Phoenician merchant ship was 30 meters long and 7 meters wide and had a crew of about 20.